GreenOpsInc/atlas/docs/getting-started.md

     kubectl patch svc workflowtrigger -n atlas -p '{"spec": {"type": "LoadBalancer"}}'

+Set the Atlas CLI to use the new <IP address\>:8080 address as the default URL.

+    atlas config --atlas.url <IP address>:8080

 ### Port Forwarding

     kubectl port-forward svc/workflowtrigger -n atlas 8081:8080

 Running the command above will allow the Atlas API to be accessible at localhost:8081.
+By default the Atlas CLI will point to that URL.

 ## 5. Set Up and Run Your First Pipeline